vertica/VerticaPy/docs/source/user_guide_full_stack_geopandas.rst

 Integrating with GeoPandas
 ===========================

 As of version 0.4.0, VerticaPy features GeoPandas integration.
-This allows you to easily export a ``vDataFrame`` as a GeoPandas DataFrame, giving you more control over geospatial data.
+This allows you to easily export a :py:mod:`vDataFrame` as a GeoPandas DataFrame, giving you more control over geospatial data.

 This example demonstrates the advantages of GeoPandas integration with the 'world' dataset.